 View complete Holocaust and Genocide Awareness Committee Archives here

-Philip N. Backstrom, Jr. Holocaust Survivor Talk: Esther Adler
+Philip N. Backstrom Jr. Survivor Lecture

 HOLOCAUST AND GENOCIDE AWARENESS WEEK EVENTS ARE SPONSORED BY THE COLLEGE OF SOCIAL SCIENCES AND HUMANITIES, THE JEWISH STUDIES PROGRAM, THE HUMANITIES CENTER, THE HOLOCAUST AND GENOCIDE AWARENESS COMMITTEE, AND THE OFFICE OF THE PROVOST.

 Nazis of Copley Square: The Forgotten History of the Christian Front 1939-1945